Robert Levine: Mary Tyler Moore’s Husband Remained By Her Side But Out Of The Spotlight

 Moore’s death on Wednesday has brought support from across the world of entertainment, with many co-stars offering their warm remembrances of the star of the Mary Tyler Moore show.

 But Robert Levine has been mostly quiet, just as he has for the three decades of the couple’s marriage.
 In the hours after Moore’s death, her long-time representative released a statement (via Romper) confirming the news.
-It made a brief mention of Levine, but otherwise the 65-year-old doctor offered no statement of his own.
+It made a brief mention of Levine, but otherwise, the 65-year-old doctor offered no statement of his own.

 Moore’s death has brought more attention to Robert Levine, with stories about his background and sharing some of the few pictures of the couple together on the red carpet.
 But Levine himself was not seen publicly after his wife’s death.